Kodaira fibrations, K\"ahler groups, and finiteness properties: Commensurability to direct products

 A group $G$ is \textit{residually free} if for every element $g\in G\setminus \left\{1\right\}$ there is a free group $\F_r$ on $r$ generators and a homomorphism $\epsilon : G\rightarrow \F _r$ such that $\epsilon(g)\neq 1$.
 A group $G$ is a \textit{limit group} (equivalently, \textit{fully residually free}) if for every finite subset $S \subset G$ there is a homomorphism to a free group $\phi_S: G \rightarrow \F$ such that the restriction of $\phi_S$ to $S$ is injective.

 It is easy to see that direct products of residually free groups are residually free.
 In contrast, the product of two or more non-abelian limit groups is not a limit group.

 Limit groups are a fascinating class of groups that have been intensively studied in recent years at the confluence of geometry, group theory and logic \cite{Sel-01,KhaMya-98}.
 They admit several equivalent definitions, the equivalence of which confirms the aphorism that, from many different perspectives, they are the natural class of ``approximately free groups".
-A finitely generated group is residually free if and only if it is a subgroup of a direct product of finitely many limit groups \cite{BauMyaRem-99} (see also \cite{BriHowMilSho-13}).
+A finitely generated group is residually free if and only if it is a subgroup of a direct product of finitely many limit groups \cite[Corollary 19]{BauMyaRem-99} (see also p.4 and in particular Theorem C in \cite{BriHowMilSho-13}).

-All hyperbolic surface groups are limit groups \cite{Bau-62} {\em{except}} $\G_{-1}=\left\langle a,b,c\mid a^2b^2c^2\right\rangle $, the fundamental group of the non-orientable closed surface with euler characteristic $-1$, which is not residually free: in a free group, any triple of elements satisfying the equation $x^2y^2=z^2$ must commute \cite{Lyn-59}, so $[a,b]$ lies in the kernel of every homomorphism from $\Gamma_{-1}$ to a free group.
+All surface groups are limit groups \cite{Bau-62} {\em{except}} $\G_{-1}=\left\langle a,b,c\mid a^2b^2c^2\right\rangle $, the fundamental group of the non-orientable closed surface with euler characteristic $-1$, which is not residually free: in a free group, any triple of elements satisfying the equation $x^2y^2=z^2$ must commute \cite{Lyn-59}, so $[a,b]$ lies in the kernel of every homomorphism from $\Gamma_{-1}$ to a free group.